-- 1. Provide to the party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of investigative interviews, or other meetings, with sufficient time for the party to prepare to participate. - 2.
-Provide equal opportunity for the parties to present witnesses and other inculpatory and exculpatory evidence. - 3.
-Provide the parties with the same opportunities to have others present during any complaint proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, who may be, but is not required to be, an attorney.
+- (1) Provide to the party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of investigative interviews, or other meetings, with sufficient time for the party to prepare to participate. - (2) Provide equal opportunity for the parties to present witnesses and other inculpatory and exculpatory evidence. - (3) Provide the parties with the same opportunities to have others present during any complaint proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, who may be, but is not required to be, an attorney.
 If a party does not have an advisor, the University will assign an advisor at no cost to the party.
-The University may establish restrictions regarding the extent to which the advisor may participate in the proceedings if the restrictions apply equally to both parties. - 4.
-Prior to completion of the investigative report, send to each party and the party's advisor, if any, the evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
-The evidence shall be provided in an electronic format, or a hard copy shall include: - a.
-Evidence upon which the University does not intent to rely in reaching a determination regarding responsibility. - b.
-Inculpatory and exculpatory evidence, whether obtained from a party or other source.
-The parties shall have at least ten (10) days to submit a written response, which the investigators will consider prior to completion of the investigative report. - 5.
-Create an investigative report that fairly summarizes relevant evidence and at least ten (10) days prior to the time of determination regarding responsibility, send to each party and the

-- party's advisor, if any, the investigative report in an electronic format or hard copy, for their review and written response. - 6.
-Not require, allow, rely upon, or otherwise use questions or evidence that constitutes, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.
+The University may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties. - (4) Prior to completion of the investigative report, send to each party and the party's advisor, if any, the evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
+The evidence shall be provided in an electronic format or a hard copy and shall include a) evidence upon which the University does not intend to rely in reaching a determination regarding responsibility, and b) inculpatory and exculpatory evidence, whether obtained from a party or other source.
+The parties shall have at least ten (10) days to submit a written response, which the investigators will consider prior to completion of the investigative report. - (5) Create an investigative report that fairly summarizes relevant evidence and, at least ten (10) days prior to the time of determination regarding responsibility, send to each party and the party's advisor, if any, the investigative report in an electronic format or hard copy, for their review and written response. - (6) Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.